-On February 12, 2016, Vickie Gaynier personified Corrie ten Boom in a live audience.
+On February 12, 2016, Vickie Gaynier personified Corrie ten Boom to a live audience.
 She portrayed her testimony as if Corrie was still alive.

 A short history of the ten Boom family

-After a year, they were caught and sent to Ravensbrück concentration camp where his father died ten days after, and her sister Betsy in 1944.
-Corrie was released after a “clerical error,” which was clearly “divine intervention.”
+After a year, they were caught and sent to Ravensbrück concentration camp, where his father died ten days after, and her sister Betsy in 1944.
+Corrie was released after a clerical error—clearly an act of God.

 Life at the Nazi camp was beyond terrible

-They were treated like animals, starved, and housed in a flea-infested barrack.
+“hey were treated like animals, starved, and housed in a flea-infested barrack.
 “Besty, I cannot bear this,” Corrie said on many occasions.
 She broke her grief when she realized that Jesus suffered much more.
-Hers’ was nothing compared.
+Hers’ ‘as nothing compared.